Lexi Thompson Driven Off Social Media After ‘Hurtful’ Backlash For Golfing With Donald Trump

 — Golf Channel (@GolfChannel) April 28, 2019

-Thompson is currently ranked eighth in the LPGA and previously talked to Golf Digest about what it was like playing golf with Trump after he became president compared to before.
+Thompson is currently ranked eighth in the LPGA, and previously talked to Golf Digest about playing golf with the president — both before and after his inauguration.

-“I’m not into politics, so honestly I can’t even ask him anything.”
+“I’m not into politics, so honestly I can’t even ask him anything,” the pro golfer told interviewers.

-As The Inquisitr reported, Trump has come under fire for his frequent golf trips s— about twice weekly s— that he enjoys with taxpayer money.
-As of April, he has spent almost $100 million on the outings, which has led to backlash given his frequent attacks on Barack Obama for golfing during his presidency.
-Not only that, Trump previously said during the 2016 presidential campaign that he would be too busy to golf if he won the election.
+As The Inquisitr reported, Trump has come under fire for his frequent golf trips, trips which are funded — in part — by public coffers.
+As of April, Trump has allegedly spent almost $100 million on the outings, something which has led to backlash — particularly given the president’s frequent attacks on Barack Obama for having frequently golfed during his respective presidency.
+Adding fuel to the fire, Trump had previously said — during the 2016 presidential campaign — that he would be too busy to golf if he won the election.

 In terms of how much each golf trip costs taxpayers, estimates vary.
 But in a recent report, the Government Accountability Office said that Trump’s trips cost $3.4 million each in travel and security costs.
 And unlike Obama, who often golfed at military bases at Andrews Air Force Base and Fort Belvoir, Trump opts instead to golf at his company’s properties.

-According to the website Trump Golf Count, the president has logged 173 golf trips and cost taxpayers approximately $99 million.
-But MSNBC producer Kyle Griffin claims that Trump has actually been on 184 golf trips for a total cost of more than $100 million.
+According to the website Trump Golf Count, the president has logged 173 golf trips costing taxpayers approximately $99 million.
+But MSNBC producer Kyle Griffin claims that Trump has actually been on 184 golf trips, for an estimated total cost of more than $100 million.